 Topics of Interest: Trauma.
 Endometriosis.
 Justice.
 Compassion.
 Healing.
 Building community.
 Cooking delicious food.
 Dismantling white supremacy.
 The psychology of human behavior change.
 Tea.

 Photo by Joyce Nash

 My name is Joyce, I am a white woman in my mid thirties, currently living in an area of Southern California that was once home to the Kawaiisu people.
-My rural, desert community of Mojave has been my home for the past seven years, and before that I lived in and around Atlanta, Georgia and western North Carolina.
+My rural, desert community of Mojave has been my home for the past eight years, and before that I lived in and around Atlanta, Georgia and western North Carolina.

 I’ve worked and volunteered in many different roles, including as a Pilates and fitness instructor; barista; newspaper reporter; nonviolence workshop coordinator for incarcerated men; aide for adults with developmental disabilities; and as a department aide at my local library branch.
 There’s more, too.
-I spent some time on a goat farm, and for a couple of years, I was the president of a group of volunteers.
+I spent some time on a goat farm, and for a couple of years, I was the president of a group of local volunteers.

 The personal is political.